What are hydrocolloid dressings?

 Hydrocolloid dressings have two layers:

-What makes the hydrocolloid bandages unique is the fact that they don’t have to be changed as often and they are easy to apply.
+Some benefits of hydrocolloid dressings, is the fact that they don’t have to be changed as often and they are easy to apply.
 They are also available in a variety of shapes and thicknesses, come with or without an adhesive border and are designed for difficult-to-dress wound areas like heels and elbows.

 When to use hydrocolloid plasters